sbnb-irb/chemical-checker/README.md

 ## Installation

-For an advanced usage of the CC package capabilities, we recomend creating the CC dependency enviroment within a container image:
+For an advanced usage of the CC package capabilities, we recommend creating the CC dependency environment within a container image:

 1. Clone this repository to your code folder: